 Modern Highline PU Surfboard

-Available in either Clear or resin tint Blue
+Available in either Clear or Resin Tint

 With the Modern Highline we examined what novice-to-intermediate surfers need in a surfboard to help them get as much actual surfing experience as possible.
 To become a better surfer, catching waves and increasing your confidence is the key, so we designed this board to be very buoyant (easy to paddle), stable (easy to get to your feet), and easy to control (smooth turns & go where you want on a wave).
-Essentially, we built this board to re-define the first steps in surfing so people develop their skills quicker and maximise the enjoyment they get from riding waves.
+Essentially, we built this board to re-define the first steps in surfing so people develop their skills quicker and maximize the enjoyment they get from riding waves.